Proxtx/u_protocol/README.md

 the core should be accessible through the "core" value. the core services is responsible for things like "list services" etc but this will be explained in the core service section.

 # bluetooth low energy protocol subset
+_this section will be removed and put into its own repository_

 <br>